CarrieCanDo/culinary-critics/README.md

 # culinary-critics

-You're absolutely right—let's ensure we explain what the ReviewCard is in plain terms so that anyone can understand.
-Here's an improved revision:

-Culinary Critics
 Full-stack project utilizing React, Vite, Bootstrap, Node.js, MongoDB, AWS, and Trello.

 Directed project management by mastering Trello to organize tasks, track progress, and enhance team collaboration.